Plant DetailShow Menu

 Description

-Indian corn cob is a succulent columnar, cactus-like plant in the spurge family (Euphorbiaceae) native to South Africa.
+Indian corn cob is a succulent, short-stemmed, columnar, cactus-like plant in the spurge family (Euphorbiaceae) native to South Africa.
 It is studded with occasional spikes that resemble toothpicks.

 In NC the plant is grown as a houseplant that can be taken outdoors during summer if desired.

-Insects, Diseases, and Other Plant Problems: Mealybugs and spider mites are potential insect pests.
+Insects, Diseases, and Other Plant Problems: Monitor for mealybugs and spider mites.
 Powdery mildew and root rot are potential diseases.
 Root rot occurs with overly moist and poorly drained soils.
+This plant needs protection from strong winds to prevent the stems from becoming injured which can result in permanent scarring.

 More information on Euphorbia.